How can I help?

 Assessment of progress

 When considering your progress and the support you might need throughout the course, we take a holistic view of your development.
-To ensure that you are working at an optimum level, we use the indicators as shown in the diagram to enable you to have all that you need to gain the most from your training.
+In order to ensure that you are working at an optimum level, we use the indicators as shown in the diagram to enable you have all that you need to gain the most from your training.
 It is key that you are fully aware of each of these and what they entail.
 To develop your understanding of these indicators, you will find detailed information in your sessions, course documentation and through discussions with your personal tutor in relation to how you might work with us to ensure that you are getting the best outcome.

 We assess using our Core Areas which we have developed around the Core Content Framework and the Teachers’ Standards.
 We assess our students against the Teachers’ Standards at the end of their final placement.